-Hernando de Soto, rich from the 1536 Conquest of Peru, was the first to explore North America.
+Hernando de Soto, rich from Conquest in Peru, was the first European to explore inland North America.
 He sought a northern passage to trade Spain's New World Gold with China, the finest market in the world.
-His people were the first Europeans to chronicle this "Island of Florida."
-They followed trails that became our highways, describing Native Americans
+His 1,500 people were the first to describe this "Island of Florida."
+They followed trails which became our highways, describing Native Americans

-Spanish armies were NEVER sent deep into America after DeSoto and Coronado.
-That is reason enough to suppose that they searched the better part of it.
+Spanish armies were NEVER sent deep into North America after DeSoto and Coronado.
+That is reason enough to suppose that they had searched the better part of it.
 After all, Spain explored and/or colonized

-FOREWARD TEACHERS SCHOLARS PLACE NAMES MOON PHASES
+FOREWARD TEACHERS SCHOLARS PLACE NAMES CONQUEST MOON PHASES